ARenewalAgent-ITS/ara6-ctf-challenges/final/misc/audit/README.md

 ## Description

 A new bug bounty program has been launched!
+They have $0 TVL tho

 ## Flag
 ```